realaryann/keystore/README.md

-<h1> KeyStore: A Redis-Server Clone </h1>
+<h1> KeyStore: A Redis-Server Implementation </h1>

 <h2> Info </h2>
-KeyStore is a mock-up redis server that is capable of managing concurrent clients on a network.
+KeyStore is a thread safe key-value store that is capable of managing concurrent clients on a network.
 It utilizes a custom implementation of the RESP protocol over TCP which works natively with redis-cli.

 <h3>Supported Commands (Jan 2026)</h3>